This text was fully written by humans.

 How To Recognize That You Or Someone Next To You Suffers From Burnout?

-How to recognize burnout around you?
+So, how to recognize burnout around you?
 Well, the typical symptoms are intuitive: low motivation, signs of exhaustion and/or insomnia, irritability, amplified anxiety.

 However, it is often the case that burned out professionals are not willing to reveal their vulnerable side to avoid exposing themselves to a possible backlash in their competitive professional environments.
 Or, they are completely unaware of their own problems.